A Public Relations Degree: What You Want to Know About PR Degrees & Careers

 Do you like the thought of a PR career?
 Are you ready to achieve your true potential?
 Then take advantage of this moment and find a school that offers a public relations degree, diploma, or certificate program that can help you get your career started.
 All you need to do is enter your zip code into the tool below to see which schools are offering programs near you.
 This is your chance to go after the career that you have been imagining!

-*** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, website last visited on March 24, 2016.
+*** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on September 24, 2018.